SIngaH/my-fetch-package/README.md

 ## Why use this Fetch wrapper?
 This fetch wrapper makes it easier to fetch things from an api.

 In this fetch you can use get, post, put or del(stands for delete).

 If fetch is unavailable, it will check for an XMLHttpRequest and if neither of those are present it can also use node-fetch.
-This wrapper already has a try catch that console.logs the error.

 ___